 Much of TREA’s work is one-on-one to help mentor citizens over barriers toward sustainable behaviours through more informed decisions.
 TREA supports new community leaders, and their innovative projects from and for the community, and TREA moves forward collaborative efforts to bring about change.
 This has included activities such as workshops, curricula, measurable projects, conferences, outreach, trainings, position statements, and public policy.

 TREA projects support TREA’s strategic goals of increasing waste diversion, active transportation and reducing fossil fuel usage.
 TREA has been a pioneer in the community and looks forward to continuing a leadership role.
 Most of TREA’s work is done by volunteers.
 TREA funds its activities and operations primarily through membership fees, partnership projects, grants and donations.

 TREA has a working Board of Directors, elected by the General Membership, which serves to organize monthly meetings and oversee the activities of each working group.

-TREA welcomes the Community to join our General Meetings at Grosvenor Lodge the second Thrusday of each month (except August) to learn about topics of interest to our Members, share experiences with others and network new ideas and opportunities to be involved.
+TREA welcomes the Community to join our General Meetings at Grosvenor Lodge the last Thursday of each month (except August) to learn about topics of interest to our Members, share experiences with others and network new ideas and opportunities to be involved.
 TREA operates by consensus, giving all members the opportunity to participate in the decision making process.

 TREA supports governmental decisions and local activities based on sound ecological principals and the improvement of environmental conditions.

-The Organization funds its activities and operations through Membership fees, Government grants and Donations.
+The Organization funds its activities and operations through Membership fees, Government grants, Donations, and Fundraising Events.